• Skip to primary navigation

 SPST Switch1

-The Simple Charger Breakdown Alarm Circuit works using a basic transistor switching method.
+Simple Charger Breakdown Alarm Circuit uses transistor switch method.

 Formulas with Calculations: